Stay At Home Mom’s Survival Guide

 5. Do the things you enjoy.

 So much of childcare does involve obligatory tasks, so when you can choose, choose the path you like better because your child will benefit from your happiness and good mood.
 If you love art, go crazy.
 Book worm?
 Take them to the library.
 Sports fanatic?
-Do playground time.
+Do playground time or do individual sports which needs a compound bow case.
 Share the passion.

 6. Lower your expectations.